tlint101/practice-in-code/README.md

 Any code that I use can be found in this repository under the 'notebooks/' directory.

-As always, thanks for visitng!
+As always, thanks for visiting!